 Dairy-free condensed milk such as soy, coconut or oat.
 You can use either store-bought or homemade.
 We don’t have to add sugar or maple syrup to the ice cream as the condensed milk is already sweet!
 The condensed milk prevents the cream from freezing into a brick of ice.
 Note that this isn’t the same as evaporated milk!

 Peppermint extract or fresh mint leaves for flavor.
 Mint leaves on their own will make the ice cream a very pale green.
-As David Lebovitz says, mint is a plant so it'll naturally vary in color and flavor, especially in ice cream.
-So adjust accordingly!
+As David Lebovitz says, mint is a plant so it naturally varies in color and flavor, so you may need to add more or less, as needed.

 Vanilla extract and salt (optional but recommended).
-Alcohol and salt will lower the freezing/melting temperature of the ice cream which means your ice cream is less likely to freeze into a solid block.
+Alcohol and salt lowers the freezing temperature of the ice cream which means your ice cream is less likely to freeze into a solid block.

 If you’d like to make your ice cream green, you can use either green food coloring or baby spinach leaves.
 Don’t worry, it won’t taste like spinach!